Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> Some enhancements will be needed to make this web map more useful.
 Since educational attainment rates are percentages, a choropleth map would work well here.
 Additionally, pop up text bubbles can be created that show the percentage of adults over 25 with a Bachelor's degree or higher in each state. </p> <br>

 <p> Two functions can be used to add color to the map's educational attainment data.
 The first, "function getColor(d)", is a straightforward means of assigning data intervals a shade of purple -- higher values are shaded in darker purple.
 In this case, the values were pulled off a quantile classification of the same data in ArcGIS Pro and rounded.
-The "d" input variable is simply a placeholder for a set of values.
+The "d" input variable is simply a placeholder for a set of values, and the "?" symbol is shorthand for an if-else statement (e.g. if the value of d is greater than 21 the '#9e9ac8' hexcode is used).
+The final hexcode constitutes all other values.
 To create the hex values for the purple color ramp, <a href="https://colorbrewer2.org/#type=sequential&scheme=Purples&n=7">Colorbrewer</a> was used.
 The second function serves as a general renderer that uses the first to fill the color.
 It also inputs the education attainment data into the "getColor" function and replaces the "d" input variable. </p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 function getColor(d) {